Archibald Sayce

-Archibald Henry Sayce FRAS (25 September 1845 – 4 February 1933) was a pioneer British Assyriologist and linguist, who held a chair as Professor of Assyriology at the University of Oxford from 1891 to 1919.
+Archibald Henry Sayce (25 September 1845 – 4 February 1933) was a pioneer British Assyriologist and linguist, who held a chair as Professor of Assyriology at the University of Oxford from 1891 to 1919.
 He was able to write in at least twenty ancient and modern languages, and was known for his emphasis on the importance of archaeological and monumental evidence in linguistic research.
 He was a contributor to articles in the 9th, 10th and 11th editions of the Encyclopædia Britannica.

 Life

 Sayce was born in Shirehampton, near Bristol, on 25 September 1845.
 Although the start of his education was delayed due to ill health he had suffered since birth, Sayce was a quick learner.
 When his first tutor was appointed in 1855, he was already reading works in Latin and Ancient Greek.
 He began his formal education at Grosvenor College shortly after his family moved to Bath in 1858.
 By the age of 18, he had already taught himself to read some Ancient Egyptian, Sanskrit and Hebrew and had become interested in cuneiform.
 He published his first academic paper, Cuneiform inscriptions of Van in 1865.

 In 1865 he became a classical scholar at The Queen's College, Oxford.
 While a student at Oxford, Sayce became friends with Max Müller, John Rhys, John Ruskin and Henry Acland.
 Due to his poor health, Sayce spent time away from Oxford, and carried out his studies at home and on visits to the Pyrenees and Switzerland.
 Sayce achieved a first-class in Classical Moderations (Greek and Latin) in 1866 and in Literae Humaniores (Philosophy and Ancient History) in 1868, and was elected to a vacant Fellowship in the same year.

 In 1869, Sayce was appointed a lecturer at Queen's College.
 He was ordained a priest in the Church of England in 1870.
 Ongoing problems with his sight almost led to the end of his Oxford career and Sayce spent much of his time travelling Europe.
 It was only from 1874, when he came under the supervision of ophthalmologist Richard Liebreich, that Sayce was able to continue his academic career.
 In the same year he was appointed as the university's representative in the Old Testament Revision Company.
 Sayce also began to deliver lectures to the Nineveh Society of Biblical Archaeology and contributed to The Times and the New York Independent.
 In 1876 Sayce was appointed the Deputy Professor of Comparative Philology, a role shared with the continuing Professor, Max Müller, who wanted to reduce his duties.